We are here to cut through the jargon and explain air compressor ratings in plain English so you can get back to work.

 Key Takeaways

-- PSI (Pounds Per Square Inch) is the measurement of pressure, and your compressor should have at least 20% more PSI than your air tools.
+- PSI (Pounds Per Square Inch): This measures force; ensure your compressor has at least 20% more PSI than your tools require.

 How Does an Air Compressor Work?